lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 ### First chapter: Inheritance

 - Wow, lots of duplicated code here... let's respect the principle Don't Repeat Yourself.
-Let's apply the concept of inheritance and put all common parts in the parent class.We can make our classes inherit from a more generic SuperClass/ParentClass called Building.
+Let's apply the concept of inheritance and put all common parts in the parent class.
+We can make our classes inherit from a more generic SuperClass/ParentClass called Building.
 The syntax of inheritance is pretty simple:

 ```ruby
 class SuperClass